-The Company applies cost price hedge accounting to hedge interest risk and FX-risk on borrowings.
+The Company applies cost price hedge accounting to hedge interest risk and currency-risk on borrowings.
+For the following instruments, (Cross currency) interest rate swaps and FX Swaps hedge accounting is applied.

 In applying cost price hedge accounting, the initial recognition of, and the accounting policies for, the hedging instrument are dependent on the hedged item, which has the following implications: